nyeineiei/ImageDownloaderApp/README.md

   4. Progress Handling UI
       Each image download shows a real-time progress bar.
 The progress is updated dynamically as the image is being downloaded using the onProgress closure.

+  6. On-device Model usage with Custom trained dataset Each image download shows a real-time progress bar.
+The progress is updated dynamically as the image is being downloaded using the onProgress closure.

 # Getting Started
 ### Installation